- Cancer Information

 What happened in the hours and days before the death can make a big difference to how you grieve.

-Although it is difficult to know that a loved one is dying, however difficult that is, prepares you in some way.
-You may have been able to spend time with them, talking about their death and what it will mean.
-This is often helpful in the months that follow, even though you may feel you could never have been truly prepared for their death.
+Although it is difficult to know that a loved one is dying, you may have been able to spend time with them, talking about their death and what it will mean.
+This is often helpful, even though once the person dies you may feel you could never have been truly prepared for their death.
 If the person died at peace, having said and done what they wanted to, you might find you draw comfort from that peace.
 You may find you can accept the loss, even if you feel sad.